Refined Vertex Sparsifiers of Planar Graphs: Cut-Sparsifier vs. DAM in planar networks

 In this section we prove the duality between cuts and distances in planar graphs with all terminals on the outerface.
 Although the duality between shortest cycles and minimum cuts in planar graphs is known, the main difficulty is to transform all the shortest cycles into shortest paths without blowing up the number of terminals in the graph.
 We prove this duality using the following two theorems, and applications of them can be found in Section \ref{SEC: Reduction Application}.

-\begin{theorem} Let $G=(V,E,T,c)$ be a planar $k$-terminal network with all its terminals $T$ on the outer face.
+\begin{theorem} Let $G=(V,E,T,c)$ be a planar $k$-terminal network with all its terminals $T$ on the outerface.
 One can construct a planar $k$-terminal network $G'=(V',E',T',c')$ with all its terminals $T'$ on the outerface, such that if $G'$ admits a $(q, s)$-DAM then $G$ admits a minor $(q,O(s))$-cut-sparsifier. \end{theorem}

-\begin{theorem} Let $G=(V,E,T,c)$ be a planar $k$-terminal network with all its terminals $T$ on the outer face.
-One can construct a planar $k$-terminal network $G'=(V',E',T',c')$ with all its terminals $T'$ on the outer face, such that if $G'$ admits minor $(q,s)$-cut-sparsifier then $G$ admits a $(q,O(s))$-DAM. \end{theorem}
+\begin{theorem} Let $G=(V,E,T,c)$ be a planar $k$-terminal network with all its terminals $T$ on the outerface.
+One can construct a planar $k$-terminal network $G'=(V',E',T',c')$ with all its terminals $T'$ on the outerface, such that if $G'$ admits minor $(q,s)$-cut-sparsifier then $G$ admits a $(q,O(s))$-DAM. \end{theorem}